 Late summer, or chang xia, is the fifth season in the Chinese calendar, and in my view, the missing one in our own.
-Just consider for a moment how different August feels from June, and you can quickly see why this period in the year justifies its own seasonal division.
+As we stew in that classic August combination of warmth and humidity, just consider for a moment how different this month feels from June, and you can quickly see why this period in the year justifies its own seasonal division.

 The theme now is about to become one of harvest and abundance: blackberries appear in the hedgerows, and your allotment bears fruit.
 The corn is tall in the fields.
 It is a time of reward for your efforts, when nature pays you a return on your investment.